wung-s/doc.sitespeed.io/rules/index.md

 Sitespeed.io is very demanding on your site, it will test/analyze and punish hard if you have broken the most important rules.

+Sitespeed.io uses about 20 of the basic rules from YSlow (read about them
+        [here](http://yslow.org#web_performance_best_practices_and_rules) and [here](https://github.com/marcelduran/yslow/wiki/Ruleset-Matrix) and then there are the sitespeed.io specific rules.

 ## The rules
 {:.no_toc}